marcllort/CanITravelTo_Backend/readme.md

     "origin": "France",
 }
 ```

+The request **must have a 'X-Auth-Token' with the API-KEY** (for now the token is "SUPER_SECRET_API_KEY", original, I know xD) if not, a 401 Unauthorized code will be given.
+To enforce the api key, a middleware is being used, which is added to the "router" so every time it receives a request the auth check is done.

 The same endpoint is also implemented with GET, but not being used at the moment.
-The request must have a 'X-Auth-Token' with the API-KEY (for now the token is "SUPER_SECRET_API_KEY", original, I know xD) if not, a 401 Unauthorized code will be given.
-To enforce the api key, a middleware is being used, which is added to the "router" so every time it receives a request the auth check is done.

 When running the *Gin router* previously I used `run`, which serves HTTP.
 But since being deployed I use `runTLS`, which serves HTTPS.
 In this case you need to provide two certificates, later explained in Domains and Cloudfare.